Supercharge Your Blazor App: Effortless Image Optimization with BlazorImage

 tag.Style

-(optional, string): Text to display as a caption below the image.CaptionClass
+(string, optional): Text displayed as a caption below the image.CaptionClass

-): Allows you to pass any other HTML attributes directly to the underlying<img>
+, optional): A way to pass any other HTML attributes directly to the<img>

 tag.